 These guys have been a part of this post FOREVER!
 Definitely a darker colored option.
 Volcom has used a 58% cotton/39% recycled polyester/2% elastane fabric and they describe the fit as “slightly slim with tapered legs”.
-Sizes 28 to 46 are available in 30,32 and 34 inseams.
-If you feel like hunting for a better price, the chinos are also available on Amazon from various sellers.
+We’re starting to see some sizing gaps in their inventory, but there’s still a decent selection of sizes left.
+If you feel like hunting for an even better deal, Nordstrom Rack has some sizes available for $24.97.

 With the brands we’ve listed so far, we know slimmer guys won’t have a problem finding an alternative.
 But what about the larger gentlemen?
 If you iron out the crease, these should quite nicely.
 The cotton/elastane blend fabric and more tapered fit still gives them a more modern look and feel in larger sizes.
 When we first started looking for alternatives for the Cucinelli chinos, the Dockers in Dark Pebble were an early favorite.
 Unfortunately, it looks like they’ve discontinued that color in almost every other style except these ones.
 Coming to you from Kohl’s, where they have sizes 34 to 52 in stock in various longer inseams.